MinterTeam/minter-js-sdk/README.md

     });
 ```

-### Prepare single signed transaction
+### Prepare single-signed transaction
 `prepareSignedTx` is an alias for `prepareTx` but with `signatureType: 1`.
-So it doesn't support multisignatures.
+Hence, no support for multi-signatures.
 ```js
 import {prepareSignedTx, prepareTx} from 'minter-js-sdk';